-Looking for a healthy homemade treat to bring to your in-laws or a get-together with your gluten-free besties?
-Or planning to stay in and devour it yourself?
-It is chocolate after all.
-Make this chocolate chip banana bread and become everyone’s most favorite person in the world.
+Looking for a healthy, homemade treat to bring to your in-laws' or to share at a get-together with your gluten-free besties?
+Or maybe you're just planning on WFH all week, and you need cake for breakfast to get through it?
+Either way, this chocolate chip banana bread is just the ticket to make you everyone’s most favorite person in the world.
 You're welcome.

-Bananas, with their naturally sweet taste, are effortlessly transformed into nutritious recipes.
-They’re an obvious choice for homemade ice cream, are delicious when sautéed with coconut oil and spooned over oatmeal, give moisture to granola bars, and are the other staring ingredient in two-ingredient protein pancakes (eggs + bananas = magic.
-FYI).
+Bananas, with their naturally sweet taste, are effortlessly transformed into nutritious desserts everyone will enjoy.
+They’re an obvious choice for homemade vegan ice cream; they're delicious when sautéed with coconut oil and spooned over oatmeal.
+They end moisture to granola bars, and they co-star with eggs in two-ingredient protein pancakes that come together like magic.

-Nutrient-packed bananas also lend their moist texture and natural sweetness to baked goods, like this chocolate chip banana bread.
-With a variety of vitamins and minerals, this sweet fruit is the ultimate quick bread ingredient.
+Nutrient-packed bananas also lend their moist texture and natural sweetness to baked goods.
+Enter this chocolate chip banana bread: a nutrient-dense breakfast or dessert you're sure to love.

 Potassium: 9% of the recommended daily intake (RDI).